fffrontoffice/rules/league/schedule.md

 ### Schedule

-Regular Season:     Weeks 1 – 12<br/>
+Regular Season:     Weeks 1 – 11<br/>
-Rivalry Week:       Week 12<br/>
+Rivalry Week:       Week 11<br/>
 Weeks per matchup:  1<br/>

 ### Playoffs

-4 teams make the playoff, the winner of each of division and the top remaining team.
-The top division champ plays the wild card team.
+6 teams make the playoff, the winner of each division and the top 3 remaining teams.
+The top two division champs with the best regular season through 11 weeks will receive a week 12 BYE, the remaining division champ will play the wildcard team with the worst record, and the remaining two wildcard teams will play each other in a Week 12 Wildcard Round.
+Following the single week wildcard round, the victors will advance to play the top 2 division champs in a traditional two week per matchup League Playoff.

+**Wildcard Round**<br>
+Week: 12 <br>
+Weeks per matchup:  1<br/>

+**Semi-Finals**<br>
+Weeks: 13 & 14<br>
 Weeks per matchup:  2<br/>

-Semi-Finals:        Week 13 & 14<br/>
+**Semi-Finals**<br>
-Championship:   Week 15 & 16<br/>
+Weeks: 15 & 16<br>
+Weeks per matchup:  2<br/>

 ### Standings